achaulk/packall/README.md

 All older buffers are always decodable correctly by newer code as long as entries are never removed or changed incompatibally.
 Additionally, older code can sometimes decode newer buffers.

 #### Structs
 A struct can provide trait flags to change how it is encoded.
-Note that changing this is itself a breaking change!
+Note that immutable is forever!
 ```cpp
 struct MyStruct
 {